 Supervisors: Professor Rod Scott and Dr Tom Arnot

-I graduated from the University of Bristol in 2013 with a 2:1 BSc.
-In Biochemistry.
-During my time in Bristol, I took extra modules on pharmacology and chemistry, with final year material on synthetic biology and biotechnology techniques.
-I will be starting my PhD at the University of Bath later this year.
+Aidan graduated from the University of Bristol in 2013 with a 2:1 BSc in Biochemistry.
+During his time in Bristol, he took extra modules on pharmacology and chemistry, with final year material on synthetic biology and biotechnology techniques.
+He will be starting his PhD research project at the University of Bath later this year.

 - Microbial fuel cells for energy production and water quality sensing

 - Algae for nutrient capture and added value product synthesis

 - Modification of microbial organisms for improved function/ resilience/ economical

 - Metabolic modelling of microbial products

 - Renewable resource production from waste sources